 Procurement, Contract Administration, and Contract Closure

 The Accountable Entity will properly carry out the closure of all ongoing contracts, ensuring that all deliverables have been received and that obligations have been fulfilled in a timely manner by Compact End Date or Closure Date as applicable.
-Under the Program Closure Plan procurement section; the Accountable Entity shall include a general overview of procurements risks and contingency plans to mitigate these risks.
+Under the Program Closure Plan procurement section, the Accountable Entity shall include a general overview of procurement and contractual risks and contingency plans to mitigate these risks.

 Procurement/Contracts List and Procurement Tracking Tool